This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 Most fried chicken recipes call for flour; afterall this is what provides that crispy exterior.
 Flour, unless it's any of the commercial gluten-free flours contains gluten.
 Also, the recipe is Asian-ish and calls for tamari in place of soy.

-If you make this flourless, but crispy fried chicken recipe or any other from the site, please come back and leave me a comment below with your feedback.
+If you make this crispy no breading fried chicken recipe or any other from the site, please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.

 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitter, and Pinterest.
 If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.